 Can You Put Orange Peels In Compost?

-8 Tips To Use Orange Peels In Compost
+8 Things To Know Before Using Orange Peels In Compost

 Now, let's look at the tips and suggestions that might help address this issue.

 Orange is a citrus family fruit, and you need to remember it before thinking of adding its peels to your compost pile.
 Like other citrus fruits, it will deter many types of beneficial worms from the waste pile.

 Worms often help in decomposing organic matter quickly.
 When you add something like an Orange peel to your compost, it sends them a signal to stay away from the waste pile.
 It becomes even more significant when you try to compost in your garden, where the earthworms can play their role in decomposing food particles.